GMT -5 hours (east coast) -10 hours (Honolulu)

 • New York can get very cold in the winter.

 • Las Vegas is hot and dry during the day but, due to its desert location, can get very cold at night.

 The USA has its fair share of theme parks, with Six Flags owning over 21 parks in the country alone!
 But it is the collection of parks in Orlando that are the biggest draw.
-Disney offers a plethora of family friendly parks including the iconic Cinderella Castle of the Magic Kingdom and the wild safari experience of the Animal Kingdom.
+Disney offers a number of family-friendly parks including the iconic Cinderella Castle of the Magic Kingdom and the wild safari experience of the Animal Kingdom.
 At Universal Orlando® Resort, the biggest movies ever made and today’s hottest entertainment come together to create unforgettable experiences.

-Without a doubt one of the USA’s most iconic sights, the Grand Canyon is simply breathtaking.
-Soar over this natural wonder in a helicopter for an awe-inspiring bird eye view, hike to the bottom and explore the canyon floor, or test your mettle on the Grand Canyon SkyWalk, a U-shaped glass walkway that extends out over the canyon.
-Or perhaps explore one of the USA’s selection of National Parks such as Yosemite or Yellowstone, or take in the rugged beauty of Alaska on a rail and cruise journey.
+Without a doubt, the Grand Canyon is one of the USA’s most iconic sights and it is simply breathtaking.
+Soar over this natural wonder in a helicopter for an awe-inspiring bird's-eye view, hike to the bottom and explore the canyon floor, or test your mettle on the Grand Canyon SkyWalk, a U-shaped glass walkway that extends out over the canyon.
+Or perhaps explore one of the USA’s incredible National Parks such as Yosemite or Yellowstone, or take in the rugged beauty of Alaska on a rail and cruise journey.

 If your credit card could use a work out, the USA is well equipped to handle all of your shopping needs.
 Top of the list for most shopping aficionados is New York’s 5th Avenue, home to high-end boutiques such as Prada and Tiffany & Co. as well as department stores including Saks Fifth Avenue and Barney’s.
 Other notable shopping destinations include Rodeo Drive, Los Angeles and the Magnificent Mile in Chicago.